lamba92/jade-modern-agent/README.md

 ```
 If you are using Maven, switch to Gradle, it's 2018.

-**Note that this this library already include latest JADE distribution and documentation.
-Do not import it manually.**
 ### Usage

 Just extend a class using `ModernAgent` as parent and implement it's methods and you should be good to go: